 How do I find a mediator?

 If you have been referred to mediation through the court's program, you will be given the name of the mediator assigned to your case.
-If not, you may be able to find a private mediator by checking with Family Mediation Nova Scotia or Family Mediation Canada.
+If not, you may be able to find a private mediator by checking with Family Mediation Canada, or through the Legal Information Society's mediator referral service.
 If you have a lawyer, your lawyer may be able to recommend a family law mediator to you.

 As mediation is a paid service, court staff cannot recommend which mediator you should choose or provide you with a list of private mediators.